 Historic Macon Foundation has given preservation awards since its creation in 2003 by the merger of the Middle Georgia Historical Society and Macon Heritage Foundation.
 The purpose of the awards is to recognize preservation efforts in Middle Georgia, with a specific focus on providing inspiration.
 The awards are presented each year at Historic Macon’s annual meeting in May.
+This year’s annual meeting will take place on Thursday, May 5, 2016.

 There are four categories of preservation awards: